evgenyb/iac-workshops/container-apps/one-week-before.md

 - Azure Container Apps Managed Environment for private Container Apps
 - Azure Cosmos DB
 - Azure Storage Account
+- Azure Key Vault

-You can learn implementation details and code structure, but for the efficiency reasons, I pre-built Bicep implementation into ARM template and made it possible to deploy it right from Azure portal.
+You can learn implementation details and code structure, but for the efficiency reasons, I pre-built `Bicep` code into `ARM template` and made it possible to deploy it right from Azure portal.

 ## Task #1 - register required resource providers